telegram-toys/telethon_objects_serialization/README.md

 # telethon_objects_serialization
-A working approach to serialize Telethon objects to strings
+A working approach to serialize Telethon objects to strings and back.

 # Preface